 Bruce: I’m very lucky to say I have no regrets.

 Russell: No, because everything happens the way it should in this world, regardless of whether I like it or not.
 So in answer to your question no, I have no regrets.

-Do you believe reforming a band could ever be the wrong thing to do?
+Do you believe reforming a band could sometimes be the wrong thing to do?

-Bruce: No, if the band are committed and if there is a demand, why not?
+Bruce: No, if the band is committed and if there is a demand, why not?
 Not just purely for money, though.

-Bruce: Russ and myself have a lot of ideas but it’s getting time to develop them that we’re short of.
-The current lockdown climate doesn’t allow that either.
+Bruce: Russ and myself have a lot of ideas but it’s getting the time to develop them that we’re short of!

 Russell: Yes, we do have some ideas flying around and we would like to thank all the fans for their continued support over the years!